galaxyproject/galaxy-release-util/TASKS.md

 1. Send the following message:

->🗓️ Freeze Meeting on <DATE_OF_FREEZE_MEETING>
+>🗓️ Freeze Meeting on <FREEZE_MEETING_DATE>
 >
->We will meet on <DATE_OF_FREEZE_MEETING> for the Freeze Meeting, one week before the actual freeze.
+>We will meet on <FREEZE_MEETING_DATE> for the Freeze Meeting, one week before the actual freeze.
 We will review open PRs, decide what will be included in the <RELEASE_TAG> release, and assign reviewers to ensure merges are completed by the freeze date.
 If you have outstanding PRs, please make sure they are set to ready-for-review before the meeting.

 2. To these channels: